pgcentralfoundation/pgrx/articles/forging-sql-from-rust.md

 Here's some fun ideas we pondered (and, in some cases, tried):

 * **Create it with `build.rs`:** We'd be right back to code parsing like before!
 The `build.rs` of a crate is invoked before macro expansion or any type resolution, so same problems, too!
-* **Make the macros output fragments to `$OUTDIR`:** We could output metadata, such a JSON files to some `$OUT_DIR` instead, and have `cargo pgx schema` read them, but that doesn't give us the last pass where we can call `core::any::TypeId`, etc.
+* **Make the macros output fragments to `$OUTDIR`:** We could output metadata, such a JSON files to some `$OUT_DIR` instead, and have `cargo pgrx schema` read them, but that doesn't give us the last pass where we can call `core::any::TypeId`, etc.
 * **Use `rust-analyzer` to inspect:** This would work fine, but we couldn't depend on it directly since it's not on [crates.io](https://crates.io/).
 We'd need to use the command line interface, and the way we thought of seemed reasonable without depending on more external tools.
 * **Using [`inventory`](https://github.com/dtolnay/inventory)** we could sprinkle `inventory::submit! { T::new(/* ... */) }` calls around our codebase, and then at runtime call a `inventory::iter::<T>`.
   + **This worked very well**, but Rust 1.54 re-enabled incremental compilation and broke the functionality.
 Now, the inventory objects could end up in a different object file and some could be missed.
 We could 'fix' this by using `codegen-units = 1` but it was not satisfying or ideal.
 * **Expose a C function in the library, and call it:** This would totally work except we can't load the extension `.so` without also having the postgres headers around, and that's *...
-Oof!* We don't really want to make `cargo-pgx` depend on specific PostgreSQL headers.
+Oof!* We don't really want to make `cargo-pgrx` depend on specific PostgreSQL headers.

 **But wait!** It turns out, that can work!
 We can have the binary re-export the functions and be very careful with what we use!